h0rhay/coastalsocial.co.uk/src/pages/index.md

         isFW: true
         feature_padding_vert: large
       - title: Strategy
-        subtitle: 'Lets get things lined up for you.'
+        subtitle: Lets get things lined up for you.
         content: >-
           Social media and the myriad ways it can help your business can be overwhelming.
 From knowing what a hashtag is, to planning a campaign of FB ads and everything in between.
 We can evaluate your current offering, and work with you to create a concrete plan going forwards, so you have tangible tasks to put in place, and can watch your online presence grow.
         actions:
           - label: Learn More
             url: /strategy